Local access points

 I can't connect a worker to my local access point

-• confirm that you are using the right wifi name and password in the Imager (default pioreactor and raspberry)
+- confirm that you are using the right wifi name and password in the Imager (default

-• The maximum number of access point clients (Pioreactors and computers) that can be connected to a local access point on a Pioreactor is ~4-8.
-There is a possibility to add more, see issue here.
+), and the hostname is correct and unique. - The maximum number of access point clients (Pioreactors and computers) that can be connected to a local access point on a Pioreactor is ~4-8.
+See question below.

 I'm pretty sure I'm at the limit of ~4-8 clients on my access point - what can I do?

-• You can purchase an inexpensive wifi router and use that as the access point.
-Note that you don't need to connect this router to the internet - it will operate a network regardless.
+- You can purchase an inexpensive wifi router and use that as the access point.
+Note that you don't need to connect this router to the internet - it will operate a wireless network regardless.

-• You can purchase a WIFI USB stick to improve the clients and range of your Pioreactor.
+- You can purchase a Wifi USB stick to improve the number clients and range of your local-access-point.
 For example, the Alfa AWUS036AC (take note to confirm your Raspberry Pi can has the correct USB connection).
+To check if the device is active, use